ghi-electronics/Docs/hardware/legacy_products/gadgeteer/fez_cobra_ii.md

 9. Now go to `File` -> `Transfer` -> `XMODEM` -> `Send` and then check the `1K` option.
 10. Select the bootloader file you have downloaded above.
 11. You will see `File Transfer Finished Successfully`.
-13. Reset your board, you are now running GHI Electronics bootloader version 2!
+13. Reset your board, you are now running GHI Electronics bootloader v2!

 ## Loading the Firmware

 > [!Tip]
-> First make sure you have bootloader Version 2 loaded.
+> First make sure you have bootloader v2 loaded.
 This needs to be done only once.

-To activate bootloader version 2, press and hold the LDR0 button while resetting the board.
+To activate bootloader v2, press and hold the LDR0 button while resetting the board.

 Download the [G120 firmware](../../../tinyclr/downloads.md#g120) and follow [Loading the Firmware](../../loaders/ghi_bootloader.md#loading-the-firmware) steps.